Morningstar/morningstar-streaming-client/Morningstar.Streaming.Client.Sample/README.md

 ### 4. How these services interact with our Streaming Api

-The Morningstar Streaming Client follows a clear workflow to establish and maintain real-time data streams:
+The Morningstar Streaming Client library provides a layered architecture that simplifies working with real-time market data streams.

-#### Overview
+#### Architecture Overview

 ```
 ┌─────────────┐      ┌──────────────────┐      ┌─────────────────┐      ┌──────────────┐